emqx/cloud-docs/zh_CN/create/byoc.md

 The deployment is successful!
 Here is the service information:
 --------------------------------------------------------
 EMQX service connection address: <Your Custom Domain>
-You can log in to the EMQX Cloud Console(https://cloud.emqx.com/console) to manage your deployment.
+You can log in to the EMQX Platform Console(https://cloud.emqx.com/console) to manage your deployment.
 --------------------------------------------------------
 Thank you for choosing our service.
 Happy IoT!